 Because Amish beliefs prevent the use of electricity, many woodworking tools in Amish shops are powered by hydraulic and pneumatic power that is run on diesel generators.
 Most communities permit some technology, and allowances can be made in the case of woodworking, as the craft often supports multiple families within the community.

 The Amish craftsmen, because of their beliefs, are prohibited from running the websites.
 For Your Home sales staff often attend Amish furniture expositions to see Amish furniture on display and meet the craftsmen behind the pieces.
 Close relationships are developed and we have become the conduit between the simple life of the Amish woodworker and today's modern buyer.

-One of our fastest-growing furniture segments is Mid-Century, characterized by clean, simple lines, gentle organic curves, a love for different materials and designers that even today are perennial favorites.
+Our fastest-growing furniture segment is Mid-Century.
+Characterized by simple lines, gentle organic curves, a love for different materials and designs, that even today are perennial favorites.
 The distinguishing features of this style are a classic, understated look, and clean lines with minimal fuss.
 Wood pieces, often made of teak, are simply finished to showcase their natural beauty.

 Mid-Century modern style is a growing trend, but most people don't want to live in a Leave it to Beaver home that looks like a time capsule.
 Thus, you can now get a retro-inspired look without going overboard.
 A popular trend is pairing traditional mid-century furniture with clean-lined contemporary furniture.
 You'll find For Your Home a good destination for Mid-Century furnishings.